AYUSH-2004/IMAGECOMPRESSOR/README.md

 **Wide Format Support**: Compresses all major image formats, including JPEG, PNG, and WebP.

-**🛠️ Technologies Used**
+## 🛠️ Technologies Used
-HTML5: For the structure and content of the web application.
+**HTML5**: For the structure and content of the web application.

-Tailwind CSS: A utility-first CSS framework for creating the modern and responsive user interface.
+**Tailwind CSS**: A utility-first CSS framework for creating the modern and responsive user interface.

-JavaScript (ES6+): For all the application logic, DOM manipulation, and handling user interactions.
+**JavaScript (ES6+)**: For all the application logic, DOM manipulation, and handling user interactions.

-browser-image-compression.js: A lightweight and efficient JavaScript library for handling the core image compression logic in the browser.
+**browser-image-compression.js**: A lightweight and efficient JavaScript library for handling the core image compression logic in the browser.

-JSZip.js: A library for creating, reading, and editing .zip files, used for the "Download All" functionality.
+**JSZip.js**: A library for creating, reading, and editing .zip files, used for the "Download All" functionality.

-particles.js: A library for creating the animated particle background, enhancing the visual appeal of the application.
+**particles.js**: A library for creating the animated particle background, enhancing the visual appeal of the application.

-**⚙️ How to Use**
+## ⚙️ How to Use
 Open the Application: Simply open the index.html file in any modern web browser.

 **Upload Images:**